 Well, that’s the thing.
 You can’t, really.
 As you’ll recall from earlier, the Mastrena is a Starbucks exclusive.
-Thermoplan AG does not produce coffeemakers outside of the restaurant sector, and their products are intended for commercial use only.
+Thermoplan AG only produces coffeemakers for the restaurant sector.
+Their products are intended for commercial use only.

 Besides, even if you could buy a Mastrena new, you probably wouldn’t want to.
 The Mastrena II retails for about $18,000.

 That’s not a price that’s feasible for the average coffee lover.
 To Starbucks though, a multi-million-dollar corporation, $18,000 is a drop in the bucket.

 If you really have your heart set on owning a Mastrena, you could always look around for one second-hand.
 If a Starbucks has to close down, someone might put the Mastrena on the market.